axkoro/CharComboViewer/README.md

 ## Running the Application

-### Pre-built Application

-If you are not a developer or don't have Xcode, you can download the latest pre-built version of the application from the [releases page](https://github.com/your-username/CharComboViewer/releases).
+If you are not a developer or don't have Xcode, you can download the latest pre-built version of the application from the [releases page](https://github.com/axkoro/CharComboViewer/releases).

+### How to Run the Downloaded App

+Because this app is not officially registered with Apple, your Mac will show a security warning the first time you try to open it.

+**To run the app, you only need to do this once:**

-1. Download the `CharComboViewer.zip` file from the latest release.
+1. Find the `CharComboViewer.app` file (e.g., in your Downloads folder).
-2. Unzip the file.
+2.  **Right-click** (or Control-click) the app icon.
-3. Drag the `CharComboViewer.app` to your `Applications` folder.
+3. Select **"Open"** from the menu that appears.
+4. A new dialog will pop up.
+This time, it will have an "Open" button.
+Click it.

+After you do this once, you can launch the app normally from then on.

 ### Running from Source